japila-books/apache-spark-internals/docs/scheduler/TaskContextImpl.md

 addTaskFailureListener(listener: TaskFailureListener): TaskContext
 ----

-NOTE: `addTaskFailureListener` is part of the <<spark-TaskContext.adoc#addTaskFailureListener, TaskContext Contract>> to register a `TaskFailureListener`.
+NOTE: `addTaskFailureListener` is part of the <<spark-TaskContext.md#addTaskFailureListener, TaskContext Contract>> to register a `TaskFailureListener`.

 `addTaskFailureListener`...FIXME